Installing the Developer Version of MercuryDPM

 git clone git@bitbucket.org:<yourBitBucketName>/mercurydpm.git MercurySource

-If you are a member of the MercuryDPM development team, create a public branch of MercuryDPM in the main git repository:
+If you are a member of the MercuryDPM development team:

 git clone git@bitbucket.org:mercurydpm/mercurydpm.git MercurySource